lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 Part of **lmfa**{: style="color: blue"}'s function is to identify _local orbitals_ that [extend the linear method](/docs/package_overview/#linear-methods-in-band-theory).
-Linear methods are reliable only over a limited energy window; certain elements may require an extension to the linear approximation for accurate calculations; this is accomplished with [local orbitals](/docs/package_overview/#linear-methods-in-band-theory).
+Linear methods are reliable only over a limited energy window; certain elements may require an extension to the linear approximation for accurate calculations.
+This is accomplished with [local orbitals](/docs/package_overview/#linear-methods-in-band-theory).

 **lmfa**{: style="color: blue"} will automatically look for candidate local orbitals, and includes this information in the basp0 file it generates.

 <div onclick="elm = document.getElementById('localorbitals'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-Click here for a description of local orbitals.</div>
+Click here for a description of how local orbitals are indicated in the basp file.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="localorbitals">{:/}

 Inspect _basp.pbte_{: style="color: green"}.
 Note in particular this text connected with the Pb atom: